Fire and rescue services

 Expect delays when you travel.
 This can include:

-These will often happen in major cities and after dark.
+These happen both in major cities and rural areas, including after dark.

 More information:

-Motorbikes are banned in some cities.
-Check with your travel insurer if your policy covers you to ride a motorcycle.
+Motorbikes are banned in some cities – for example in Lagos.
+Check with your travel insurer if your policy includes coverage for riding a motorcycle.

 Public transport is often unsafe, due to: